stevemunk/azure-docs/articles/azure-maps/drawing-package-requirements-2023-03-01-preview.md

 The Azure Maps Conversion service creates:

 - **Facility Feature**: The top-level feature of a facility that all levels of a facility are associated to.
 This is defined as the **Exterior** property in the [Georeference] tab of the onboarding tool.
-- **Levels**: One Level feature is created for each floor of a facility.
+- **Level features**: One Level feature is created for each floor of a facility.
 All features on a level are associated with a level.
 - **User defined features**: DWG layers are mapped to a user defined [feature class](#featureclass) and become instances of the feature class.
 - <!--DWG layers are mapped to a user defined [feature class](#featureclass).
 All mapped DWG layer entities become instances of the feature class.-->